uoa-ws2020/uoa2020sg/README.md

 ### ABOUT AGX Dynamics
 We are considering a suitable virsion of AGX.
-Currently, Version 2.23.0.4 which was nearest version for Ubuntu 18.04 from WRS2018 and verified by the committee.
+Currently, Version 2.23.0.4 or above higher (latest 2.29.0.0) are available.
 We recomend version 2.29.0.0 and verified it by the comittiee.

 ## Requirements